godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask5.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

-In this tutorial you will learn how to port an existing browser Ethereum application to run on Nervos' EVM compatible [Layer 2](structure.md#layer-1-layer-2).
+In this tutorial, you will learn how to port an existing browser Ethereum application to run on Nervos' EVM compatible [Layer 2](structure.md#layer-1-layer-2).

 [MetaMask](wallets.md#metamask) is the primary method of interacting with dApps on Nervos.
-The overall user experience will be very similar to existing Ethereum.
+The overall user experience will be very similar to the existing Ethereum.

 ## Task Instructions

 In this task, you will need to port over an existing Ethereum dApp to Nervos' Layer 2.
 Our examples will use the Simple Storage smart contract.
-Our general suggestion is that you take an existing Ethereum dApp that you are already familiar with, then make the changes required to port it to Nervos.
+Our general suggestion is that you take an existing Ethereum dApp that you are already familiar with, and then make the changes required to port it to Nervos.

-In this guide we assume you have application that is using **Ethers.js**.
+In this guide, we assume you have an application that is using **Ethers.js**.

 ### Prerequisites